-- Recognize superior achievements in nursing
+- Recognize superior achievements in nursing.

-- Encourage leadership development
+- Encourage leadership development.

-- Foster high nursing standards
+- Foster high nursing standards.

-- Stimulate creative work
+- Stimulate creative work.

-- Strengthen the commitment to the ideals of the profession
+- Strengthen the commitment to the ideals of the profession.

-through the development, dissemination, and deployment of nursing knowledge.
+Sigma Theta Tau International is committed to improving the health of people worldwide through the development, dissemination, and deployment of nursing knowledge.
 In support of this mission, the Society advances nursing leadership and scholarship, and supports the use of research in clinical practice and public policy.

 Senior students in the School of Nursing who meet established criteria may be invited to membership in the spring of each year.
-Invitations are extended to students who have achieved at GPA of at least 3.0 and who are in the top 35% of their senior class.
+Invitations are extended to students who have achieved a GPA of at least 3.0 and who are in the top 35% of their senior class.
 In addition, community nurse leaders who have a minimum of a baccalaureate degree and have demonstrated achievement in nursing education, practice, research, or publication are invited to membership.

 Nominations are initiated by members of the Mu Lambda Chapter and processed by members of the Governance Committee.